Code-Institute-Submissions/family_organiser/readme/testing.md

 1. Go to 'Notifications'.
 2. Find a notification with "'user' has liked your post 'Post name'" click the notification.
-3. Make sure the correct status is shown.
+3. Make sure the correct status is being shown.

 #### Comment Status

+1. Go to 'Notifications'.
+2. Find a notification with "'user' has commented your post 'Post name'" click the notification.
+3. Make sure the correct status is being shown.

 #### Friends Request

+1. Go to 'Notifications'.

 #### Partner Request

+1. Go to 'Notifications'.

+#### Accepted Friend Request

+1. Go to 'Notifications'.